-The Status Quo: Renewables in Baden-Württemberg
+The status quo: renewables in Baden-Württemberg

-As recently as 2010, renewable energy met a mere 11 per cent of Baden-Württemberg’s energy needs.
+As recently as 2018 renewable energy met a mere 15 per cent of Baden-Württemberg’s energy needs.
 End-use energy consumption was just under 300 terawatt hours per year (TWh/a).
 Our goal is to reduce energy needs by 49 per cent and to meet 78 per cent of the remaining need with the help of renewable energy by 2050.

 The wind map identifies the potential supply.
 It shows where the wind’s power can be used best in Baden-Württemberg.

 Baden-Württemberg comes in second place with regards to power generation by solar power plants.
 We want to maintain this high level.

-Biogas Plants in Baden-Württemberg
+Biogas plants in Baden-Württemberg

-In 2014, 19.587 million kilowatt-hours of electricity were generated by hydropower in Germany.
+In 2018, about 18 billion kilowatt-hours of electricity were generated by hydropower in Germany.
 The two southern states of Bavaria and Baden-Württemberg alone supplied 82 per cent of the total amount.

 The roadmap to our goal: investing in renewables